Write for the Love of it!

-As I mentioned above there are many reasons to read and for each of us, for each book we read we may have a variety of reasons that we read them.
-It is important as a writer that you continue to read just for the enjoyment however, to help your writing, it is important that you start looking at books in a different light.
+As I mentioned above there are many reasons to read and for each of us, for each book we read we may have a variety of reasons why we picked them up.
+It is important as a writer that we continue to pick up books just for the enjoyment, however, to help your writing it is important that you start looking at what is written in a different light.

 I want you to think of the last book that you read that really grabbed you? or that book you read a long time ago that has stuck with you?
 What was it about the story, the message, the way it was written that held grabbed you?
 That held your attention and it still sticks with you today?